|

 - Theory & Practice

-A polemic against Comrade Kautsky's theory of the Mass Strike Resource Type: Article/Report/Letter Published: 1910 Rosa Luxemburg confronts Karl Kautsky on the crucial questions of the General Mass Strike and on the relationship of spontaneity to organization, as well as on the unity of theory and practice.
+A polemic against Comrade Kautsky's theory of the Mass Strike Resource Type: Article Published: 1910 Rosa Luxemburg confronts Karl Kautsky on the crucial questions of the General Mass Strike and on the relationship of spontaneity to organization, as well as on the unity of theory and practice.
 This crucial 1910 debate in German Social Democracy led to Luxemburg's revolutionary break with Karl Kautsky and foreshadowed the collapse of the Second International at the outbreak of World War I.

 |